-The Meister decision provides further context to the ruling set forth in Sample that the adoption of a valuation date must be equitable under the circumstances.
-The Meister decision makes it clear that there is no presumption that the valuation date be set as of the date of the termination of the community.
-If a party engaged in wrongful conduct post-service, such would certainly be relevant to damages, but not necessarily effect the valuation date issue.
+The Meister decision provides further context to the ruling in Sample that the adoption of a valuation date must be equitable under the circumstances.
+The Meister decision makes it clear that there is no presumption that the valuation date should be the date of service.
+If a party engaged in wrongful conduct post-service, such may be relevant to damages, but not necessarily effect the valuation date issue.
 If a party engaged in wrongful conduct pre-service, such again may be relevant but not necessarily determinative depending upon whether such actions were in furtherance of the community, whether one of the spouses was indeed innocent, and other considerations that may be relevant to a waste analysis.